sowmyareddy1997/IRCTC-Train-ticket-Availability-Checking/README.md

 **This is used for Educational Purpose**

-This is a script that is used to check the availability of seats in various trains automatically at a single time by taking inputs from station code, to station code and jouney date.
+This is a script that is used to check the availability of seats in various trains automatically at a single time by taking inputs from station code, to station code and journey date.

 There are two Python Scripts in this repository.
 They are:
 * train_coder.py